-Bowl 3 - In the third bowl, add the egg whites and the remaining 2 tbsp of sugar.
+Bowl 3 - In the third bowl, add the egg whites, salt, and the remaining 2 tbsp of sugar.
 Place it over the saucepan with simmering water.
 Use a clean whisk to stir until all the sugar has melted.
 We want the mixture barely warm.
-Tip - Keep the heat on medium to low (not heigh) to prevent the eggs from cooking.
+Pro tip - Keep the heat on medium to low (not heigh) to prevent the eggs from cooking.
 You don't need a thermometer but as a guide, it should be about 144 F.

-In the bowl of a stand mixer with the whisk attachment, whip the whipping cream with the Baileys Irish cream and vanilla extract to soft peaks - And set aside.
+In the bowl of a stand mixer with the whisk attachment, whip the whipping cream with vanilla extract to almost stiff peaks - And set aside.

 Using the same mixer and whisk attachment (no need to clean the bowl), whip the egg yolks until light and fluffy - set aside.

 Clean the mixer bowl and whisk attachment as we need a clean grease-free bowl.
 Then whip the egg whites to stiff peaks - And set aside.Pro tip - It is very important to clean the bowl and whisk as any grease will prevent the egg whites from whipping to a stiff meringue.